Kaosma/Parking/README.md

 - Parkings (owned by user) (Read, Delete)
 - Login with email and password
 - Persisted login using Firebase Auth
+- Notifications for when a user's parking is ended (iOS only)

 ## Features Shared
 - Blocs